Living in Luxembourg

 What are the visa & residency requirements in Luxembourg?

 "In order to visit Luxembourg, foreign nationals must obtain a Schengen visa from the Luxembourgish Embassy or Consulate in their home country.
 The process of applying for a visa involves submitting a completed application form, a valid passport, two passport-sized photographs, proof of accommodation, proof of financial means, and a travel itinerary.
 In order to obtain residency in Luxembourg, foreign nationals must apply for a residence permit.
 The process of applying for residency involves submitting a completed application form, a valid passport, two passport-sized photographs, proof of accommodation, proof of financial means, proof of health insurance, and a criminal record check.
-Depending on the purpose of the stay, additional documents may be required," explained one expat living in Luxembourg.
+Depending on the purpose of the stay, additional documents may be required," remarked one expat in Luxembourg.

 Why do people move to Luxembourg?